PetzoldLab/mcsf-git/README.md

 - (d) two chosen nuclei (here called nuclei A and B) for each base-pair/FRABASE pairlist.

-In some cases, a many-to-many relationship between BMRB IDs and PDB IDs might exist, meaning a single BMRB ID may be linked to multiple PDB IDs, or vice versa.
+In some cases, a many-to-many relationship may exist between BMRB IDs and PDB IDs, meaning a single BMRB ID might be linked to multiple PDB IDs, or vice versa.
 In such scenarios, the script selects the paired entry with the highest ID number, assuming it to be the most recent.

 While both BMRB and PDB IDs generally follow a sequential numbering system, there are some exceptions.